aayushpatil850/Community-detection/README.md

 - **Edge Betweenness Calculation**: The edge with the highest betweenness is removed at each step.
 Betweenness centrality of an edge is computed by counting the number of shortest paths that pass through it.

 - **Community Formation**: After removing each edge, the number of connected components is evaluated.
 If the number of communities changes, the edge betweenness is recalculated.
+### Dendrogram
+Dendrogram is included in the report for showing how the communities are actually formed.
 ### Usage

 1. **LastFM Asia Dataset**: